EigenHermit/get-stamp-of-galaxies/README.md

   > apt-get install libcfitsio-bin

   ### 2. The catalogue must be prepared
-  The catalogue need to contains the coordinate of source.
+  The catalogue need to contain the coordinate of source.

   ### 3. The FITS image must be prepared.
   For example, KiDS DR3 image can be downloaded from: